[Ord. No. 1341, 3-18-2024[1].]

 B.

-The Licensing Authority shall promulgate regulations for the issuance of permits and shall include requirements for humane care of all animals and for compliance with the provisions of this Article and other applicable laws.
-The Licensing Authority may amend such regulations from time to time as deemed desirable for public health and welfare and the protection of animals.
+The City shall promulgate regulations for the issuance of permits and shall include requirements for humane care of all Animals and for compliance with the provisions of this Article and other applicable laws.
+The City may amend such regulations from time to time as deemed desirable for public health and welfare and the protection of Animals.

 C.

-Upon showing by an applicant for a permit that he is willing and able to comply with the regulations promulgated by the Licensing Authority, a permit shall be issued upon payment of the applicable fee.
+Upon showing by an applicant for a permit that he/she is willing and able to comply with the regulations promulgated by the City, a permit shall be issued upon payment of the applicable fee.

 D.